index()

 =A1.switch(STATEID,A3)

 CITIES table acts as the fact table and STATECAPITAL as the dimension table; convert values of STATEID, the CITIES’s key, to corresponding referencing records in STATECAPITAL.
-The index table on foreign key STATEID is used during the computing process, so the ordinal number key STATEID is omitted from the expression, which is equivalent to A1.switch(STATEID,A3:#).
+The index table on foreign key STATEID is used during the computing process, so the sequence number key STATEID is omitted from the expression, which is equivalent to A1.switch(STATEID,A3:#).

 Related function: